 Now that we have covered student finance and allowances, it is time to talk about insurances.
 Insurances are a big part of life, in general, and some insurances are mandatory when you live and study in the Netherlands.

 Firstly, health insurance is a basic coverage that you should definitely have.
-It is also also mandatory if you are looking to work alongside your studies.
+It is also mandatory if you are looking to work alongside your studies.
 Dutch law dictates that every employee must have, at least, basic healthcare coverage.
-You can check out insurers such as Ditzo, which has low rates perfect for students, or FBTO and Univé.
+Through College Life Insurance, you can now easily sign up for affordable health insurance.
 You can also read our Working Insurances page to find out more about why you need healthcare to work.

 Other student insurances